 The U.S. Department of Agriculture (USDA) requires that any program receiving federal financial assistance provide annual training to its staff on civil rights.
 Specifically, USDA states that all 'frontline" staff who work with or assist program applicants or participants are required to receive civil rights training as well as those persons who supervise 'frontline" staff.

-Training is required so that people involved in all levels of program adminstration understand civil rights related laws, procedures and directives.
+Training is required so that people involved in all levels of program administration understand civil rights related laws, procedures and directives.

 If you are interested in more information regarding the CACFP Snack and/or Supper program for your after school program, please complete the SPPS Afterschool and Non-School Day Meal Program Agreement form.
 A Nutrition Services staff person will contact you.